Travel With Kaede

 Which part of Guiyang to book, from the Nanming riverside to Guanshanhu, with honest trade-offs on price, food, metro access and day-trip logistics.

-I haven't filmed Guizhou yet, and for years hardly anyone else had either.
+For years, hardly anyone wrote about Guizhou.
 That is changing fast.
-Guiyang keeps surfacing in recent traveler reports for the same handful of reasons: it is the gateway to Huangguoshu, the biggest waterfall in Asia, its summers stay mild while the rest of China cooks, and the food scene is fermented, sour and spicy in a way that exists nowhere else in the country.
-What those reports rarely settle is the practical question that decides the whole trip: which part of this hilly, high-rise city do you sleep in?
-Here is the version I would book, pieced together from what visitors through 2025 and 2026 keep saying about the districts, the trains and the night markets.
+Guiyang keeps surfacing for the same handful of reasons: it is the gateway to Huangguoshu, the biggest waterfall in Asia, its summers stay mild while the rest of China cooks, and the food scene is fermented, sour and spicy in a way that exists nowhere else in the country.
+What almost nobody settles is the practical question that decides the whole trip: which part of this hilly, high-rise city do you sleep in?
+Here is the version I would book, district by district, with the trains and the night markets factored in.

 High-rise towers of central Guiyang stacked between green hills under a hazy sky